 Please note that the make test-with-code-coverage command will test the version of the package in the local fatf directory and not the one installed since the pytest command is preceded by PYTHONPATH=./.
 If you want to test the installed version, consider using the command from the Makefile without the PYTHONPATH variable.

 To control the randomness during the tests the Makefile sets the random seed to 42 by preceding each test command with FATF_SEED=42, which sets the environment variable responsible for that.
 More information about the setup of the Testing Environment is available on the development web page in the documentation.

 Submitting a Pull Request

-Before opening a Pull Request, please have a look at the whole content of the Contributing page to make sure that your code complies with our guidelines.
+Before opening a Pull Request, please have a look at the Contributing page to make sure that your code complies with our guidelines.

 Help and Support

 - our gitter channel for code-related development discussion; and

 - our mailing list for discussion about the project’s future and the direction of the development.

 If you use FAT Forensics in a scientific publication, we would appreciate citations!
 Information on how to cite use is available on the citation web page in our documentation.

 This project is the result of a collaborative research agreement between Thales and the University of Bristol with the initial funding provided by Thales.